hutchisonjohn/dartmouth/FOUNDATIONAL_AGENT_TEST_PLAN.md

 **Objective:** Verify agent detects repeated questions

 **Steps:**
-1. Send: "What is DPI?"
+1. Send: "What is your name?"
 2. Wait for response
-3. Send: "What is DPI?" (same question)
+3. Send: "What is your name?" (same question)

 **Expected Result:**
 - ✅ Repetition detected